zircote/swagger-php/docs/Getting-started.md

 During processing the `@OA\JsonContent` unfolds to `@OA\MediaType( mediaType="application/json", @OA\Schema(`
 and will generate the same output.

-On a similar note, you generally don't have to write a `@OA\PathItem` because this annotation will be generated based on th path in operation `@OA\Get`, `@OA\Post`, etc.
+On a similar note, you generally don't have to write a `@OA\PathItem` because this annotation will be generated based on the path in operation `@OA\Get`, `@OA\Post`, etc.

 ## Reusing annotations (\$ref)

 It's common that multiple requests have some overlap in either the request or the response.
-To keep thing DRY (Don't Repeat Yourself) the specification included referencing other parts of the json using `$ref`s
+To keep things DRY (Don't Repeat Yourself) the specification includes referencing other parts of the JSON using `$ref`s

 ```php
 /**